dory111111/Pengenuity/README.md

   - Semantic memory for the storage and retrieval of concepts and knowledge.
   - Episodic memory for the storage and retrieval of specific events or episodes.
 - The ability to learn new concepts and remember task execution results while performing tasks.
-- Proficient use of tools based on its Procedural memory:
+- Use of tools based on procedural memory:
   - The built-in tools include only the default Google search tool for web browsing.
   - Customization of tools, allowing users to add and tailor tools to their specific needs and preferences.
 - Designed to operate using GPT-3.5.